 You have a few options for traveling between Canmore and Banff.

-Most of the Legacy Trail runs alongside Trans Canada and is a unique multi-use rec pathway that bikers love come mid-April when the snow melts.
-There are rest stops, picnic areas along the way, and some epic spots to take in the views.
+Most of the Legacy Trail runs alongside Trans Canada.
+It is a unique multi-use recreation pathway that bikers love come mid-April when the snow melts.
+There are rest stops, picnic areas, and epic spots to take in the views.

-Depending on pace, the ride from Canmore to Banff on the Legacy Trail can take anywhere between 1-3 hours one way.
-We love to ride the Legacy Trail from Canmore to Banff on a nice summer day and sometimes connect it with the Lake Minnewanka Loop, finished with a beer at a Banff Brewery, to truly make for an epic day.
+Depending on pace, the ride from Canmore to Banff on the Legacy Trail can take anywhere between 1 and 3 hours one way.
+We love to ride the Legacy Trail from Canmore to Banff on a nice summer day and sometimes connect it with the Lake Minnewanka Loop, finishing with a beer at a Banff Brewery to make for an epic day.

 The other biking option is the Goat Creek Trail, best reserved for mountain bikes.
 The Goat Creek Trail starts at the Goat Creek Parking Lot near the EEOR Trailhead and ends at the Spray River West Trailhead, approximately 150 meters from the Banff Springs Hotel.
 The trail is best completed starting from Canmore, so you go downhill most of the time.
 If you begin in Banff, you’ll ride almost all uphill, biking against the traffic flow.

-The trail is nearly 18 km in the backcountry, but it’s a pretty easy and family-friendly.
+The trail is nearly 18 km in the backcountry but is easy and family-friendly.
 The path is not paved but is well-graded.
-Once you get to Banff, you can enjoy the town before hopping on the Legacy Trail or bus it back to Canmore.
+Once you get to Banff, enjoy the town before hopping on the Legacy Trail back or taking a bus back to Canmore.
+You can rent a bike from Rebound Cycle in Canmore if you don’t have a bike to ride the Legacy Trail or Goat Creek Trail.

 If you don’t have a car or bike or want to take the bus, you can get from Canmore to Banff via taxi.
 However, this is the most expensive option.
 You can expect a cab ride between the two towns to cost anywhere from $50-$80 (one way).
 We recommend Three Sisters Taxi.